Li Ming (banker): Biography

 When the Shanghai Municipal Council decided to sell its electric power system in 1929, the American and Foreign Power Company of New York formed a syndicate to purchase it, and Li Ming participated as one of the syndicate members representing Chinese interests.
 Following the purchase, serving as principal advisor to the company he formed a group composed of Chinese, British and American banks, and the American brokerage firm of Swan, Culbertson and Fritz, to raise additional funds for modernization and expansion of the new Shanghai Power Company, by underwriting issuance of the company's bonds and preferred stock.
 This purchase marked the introduction of such western banking practices as investigating proposals, forming syndicates for underwriting, selling securities, and investment counseling, to the Chinese banking system.
 Similarly, Li Ming formed a syndicate for the International Telephone and Telegraph Company purchase of the Shanghai Mutual Telephone Company in 1930, and became a member of the Board of Directors from 1933 to 1949.

-Under direct threat of arrest by the Japanese-backed government under Wang Ching-wei at Nanking, Li Ming left Shanghai in March 1941 and took refuge in the United States until the end of World War II in 1945.
+Under direct threat of arrest by the Japanese-backed government under Wang Jingwei at Nanjing, Li Ming left Shanghai in March 1941 and took refuge in the United States until the end of World War II in 1945.
 While in New York he played a leading role in organizing China Industries Inc., in conjunction with K. P. Chen of the Shanghai Commercial and Savings Bank, Lehman Brothers, Lazard Freres and the Rockefeller interests, to facilitate the financing of postwar Chinese industrial enterprises.
 Unfortunately, this organization was never able to become operative due to the outbreak of civil war in China, and it was dissolved in 1949.
 During his stay in the United States he also became a New York member of the Board of Trustees of the Peking Union Medical College and a Trustee of the China Foundation, served as an Adviser to the Chinese Delegation to the United Nations Monetary and Financial Conference at Bretton Woods, and as a Chinese Employers' Delegate to the International Labor Conference at Philadelphia.

 After his return to post-war Shanghai in 1946, Li Ming continued to control the Chekiang Industrial Bank as Chairman of the Board of Directors.
 The bank was renamed Chekiang First Bank of Commerce in 1948 in compliance with 1947 legislation requiring bank names to reflect their primary functions.
 He served a short while as Chairman of the Central Bank of China's Import and Export Control Board, but the political situation was rapidly deteriorating and in 1949 he relocated to Hong Kong.
 Once in Hong Kong he founded the Chekiang First Bank Ltd. on August 11, 1950, becoming chairman of its board of directors until his death in Hong Kong in 1966.
-He was succeeded as Chairman by his second son Li Te-chuan (李德䤼 Li Dexian）who led the Bank from 1966 to 1978.
+He was succeeded as Chairman by his second son Li Dexian (李德䤼; Li Te-chuan) who led the Bank from 1966 to 1978.